 For anyone who enjoys a good concert, Colombia has some of the best and most diverse music festivals in the world.
 You don’t have to sweat in the hot, dusty desert at Coachella—instead, take a look at some of the biggest and brightest music events in Latin America’s hottest travel destination!
-When you’re done fantasizing about these amazing concerts, message us with any questions you still have.

 From Snoop Dogg and Steve Aoki to Jack White and The Red Hot Chili Peppers, Estereo Picnic has boasted some incredible headliners.
 Comparable to Lollapalooza in size (in 2016 an estimated 63,000 people attended the festival), Estereo takes place every March at Bogota’s Parque Deportivo sports complex.
 The assorted lineup focuses on alternative rock, indie, electronica, pop, and hip-hop—2018’s headliners included The Killers, Gorillaz, Lana Del Rey

 For those who love the heavier genres of music, Bogota offers a free, three-day rock and metal festival aptly named Rock al Parque.
 Held every August, the festival takes place at Bogota’s massive Simon Bolivar Park.
 The festival itself has been around since 1995 and in 2014 over 400,000 people were in attendance—making it the second-largest rock festival in Latin America!
-Over the years, the diverse lineup has included bands from over 30 different countries—the 2018 lineup, for instance, includes North American metal bands Suicide Silence, Cattle Decapitation, and Suffocation, along with Swedish metal groups Dark Funeral and Dark Tranquility, and Russia’s political punk act Pussy Riot.
+Over the years, the diverse lineup has included bands from over 30 different countries—the 2018 lineup, for instance, included North American metal bands Suicide Silence, Cattle Decapitation, and Suffocation, along with Swedish metal groups Dark Funeral and Dark Tranquility, and Russia’s political punk act Pussy Riot.

 If the guttural yells of metal musicians aren’t your jam, then the sounds of jazz might be more pleasant for your eardrums.
 Jazz al Parque is one of the many other “al Parque” festivals Bogota